 Who Served Here?

 Alexander Hamilton was born in Charlestown, Nevis, in the West Indies on January 11, 1757 (or 1755), to James Hamilton, a Scottish merchant of St. Christopher, and Rachel Fawcett.
 Rachel's father was a Huguenot physician and planter.
 While very young, she had been married to and divorced from a Danish proprietor on St. Croix.
 After her divorce, the court prohibited her remarriage.
 The marriage to James Hamilton was acceptable socially in the West Indies, but not elsewhere.
-The union resulted in the birth of two sons.
-It was not a very successful marriage either . . . they were living apart less than 10 years later.
+The union resulted in the birth of two sons, but they were living apart less than 10 years later.
 Rachel and her boys lived on St. Croix, dependent on her relatives.
 She passed away in 1768.
 His father survived until 1799 — but the boys were virtually orphans before they were even teenagers.

-Alexander was educated early by his mother and a presbyterian clergyman on St. Croix.
-At the age of 12 he began work as a clerk in a general store, but the boy had a keen intellect and ambitious goals.
+At the age of 12, Hamilton began work as a clerk in a general store, but the boy had a keen intellect and ambitious goals.
 He was an excellent writer, in French as well as English.
 In 1772, a hurricaine ravaged the West Indies.
 Hamilton wrote a letter about the devastating storm, published in the Royal Danish American Gazette, of such poetic eloquence that a subscription fund was taken up to send the young intellectual to New York for formal education.

-He started school in Elizabethtown NJ, but by 1773 was entered at Kings College (Now Columbia).
-He was quite a mature young man, with a strong grasp on political issues concerning British and American government, which he exhibited in a series of anonymous pamphlets so discerning, they were attributed to John Jay.
+In 1773 was entered at Kings College (Now Columbia).
+Even as a young man he had a strong grasp on political issues concerning British and American government, which he exhibited in a series of anonymous pamphlets so discerning, they were attributed to John Jay.
 He was only 17 at the time.